 Alternative Question: How Did You Manage Failure and What Did You Learn From It?

-Once you have laid those details, tell what steps you took to rectify the situation and how you could implement the same (or better) techniques to mitigate failure at the new company.
+Once you have laid out those details, tell what steps you took to rectify the situation and how you could implement the same (or better) techniques to mitigate failure at the new company.

 Interview Questions About the HR Director’s Role